Learnosity/wordpress-learnosity/README.md

 [lrn-report type="session-detail-by-item" session_id="17b9bb6e-16f8-4808-aebd-42a246a1158e"]
 ```

-This report type accepts lrnsid (session_id) as url parameter for WordPress landing page
+The session_id could be also passed as url parameter (lrnsid) for WordPress landing page:
 ```
 http://wordpress.vg.learnosity.com/2017/11/07/report/?lrnsid=0c2c3a66-5719-4f5f-b8c9-1492aa3c7cfa
 ```

 ## Release History
+### Version 1.2.1 - 21th Nov 2017
+- Add support for lrnactid as url parameter of WordPress landing page for lrn-assess

 ### Version 1.2.0 - 14th Nov 2017
 - Add support for lrnsid as url parameter of WordPress landing page for Session Detail By Item report
 - Add support for onsubmit_redirect_url parameter for lrn-assess shortcode